 Changing the Primary Display on Extended Displays

-If you want to switch the primary display if the displays are extended then right-click the secondary display icon.
-Select "Make this the Windows primary display".
-Click Apply > Yes to save the change.
+- If you want to switch the primary display if the displays are extended then rightclick the secondary display icon. - Select Make this the Windows primary display. - Click Apply > Yes to save the change.

-Figure B - 6 Extend the Display
+Figure B - 7

+Switch Primary

+Display